lapinek/platform-scripting/README.AM.md

 Selecting a script type will define the script's bindings—the default objects and references in the script's top-level scope.

-In addition, for the server-side scripts, access to the underlying Java classes can be allowed/restricted separately for different script types in the AM console under Configure > Global Services > Scripting > Secondary Configurations > _Script Type_ > Secondary Configurations > engineConfiguration, as described in [Global Services Scripting Configuration](https://backstage.forgerock.com/docs/am/7/reference/global-services-configuration.html#global-scripting).
+In addition, for the server-side scripts, access to the underlying Java classes can be allowed or disallowed differently for the different script types.
+You can control access to the Java classes in the AM console under Configure > Global Services > Scripting > Secondary Configurations > _Script Type_ > Secondary Configurations > engineConfiguration, as described in [Global Services Scripting Configuration](https://backstage.forgerock.com/docs/am/7/reference/global-services-configuration.html#global-scripting).

 > See [The Scripting Environment](https://backstage.forgerock.com/docs/am/7/scripting-guide/scripting-env.html) for additional details on scripting contexts and security settings.